Best Oil for Frying Chicken

 • After frying, cool your fried chicken on a wire rack, rather than paper towels, so the oil can drain away.

 Fried chicken is a crowd-pleasing dish that is perfect at any Southern kitchen, sports bar, buffet, or catered event.
 While this dish may seem easy to make, small considerations, such as the type of oil for frying the chicken, can have a major impact on the final product.
-Additionally, keep our tips in mind when frying your chicken to result in a delicious, crisp, and perfectly cooked product.
+Keep our tips in mind when frying your chicken to result in a delicious, crisp, and perfectly cooked product.

 The information provided on this website does not, and is not intended to, constitute legal advice.
 Please refer to our Content Policy for more details.